-The formalization of international partnerships for technical, academic, and scientific cooperation can be proposed to the International Cooperation Office (SRI) of the UFF, by faculty, administrative staff, and university departments.
+The formalization of international partnerships for technical, academic, and scientific cooperation can be proposed to the International Cooperation Office (SRI) of UFF, by faculty, administrative staff, and university departments.

-Protocols of Intent, Memoranda of Understanding, Cooperation Agreements, and International Agreements are the instruments of formalization.
+Letter of Intent, Memoranda of Understanding, Cooperation Agreements, and International Agreements are the instruments of formalization.

 - Appreciated and approved by collegiate bodies, compatible with the objective of cooperation (departmental plenary, undergraduate and graduate collegiates, academic units);